Connecting outdoor educators to the science behind resource management

 Staff from Michigan nature centers, zoos, aquaria, camps and other nonformal education venues that focus on environmental and natural resources education.
 Higher education faculty teaching these topics in biology, zoology and other related courses.

-$100 for conference workshops, and shared room at the RAM Center Friday night (includes Friday lunch, dinner and Saturday morning breakfast)
+- $100 for workshop and shared room at the RAM Center Friday night (includes Friday lunch and dinner and Saturday breakfast)

-$150 for conference workshops, and single room at the RAM Center Friday night (includes Friday lunch, dinner and Saturday morning breakfast)
+- $150 for workshop and single room at the RAM Center Friday night (includes Friday lunch and dinner and Saturday breakfast)

 Department of Natural Resources